Last Updated July 24

 Departments should consider if common refrigerators and coffee pots should be used.
 If yes, be certain to post signs regarding washing/sanitizing hands.
 Additionally, food should not be consumed in common areas and candy dishes should be removed.

-Cloth masks prevent the spread of coronavirus.
+Cloth face coverings prevent the spread of coronavirus.
 They are not intended as protection for the person wearing the mask, but rather as protection of others.
-Respect and consideration for others provide the impetus for cloth masks.
+Respect and consideration for others provide the impetus for cloth face coverings.

-The use of cloth face masks is highly recommended for all employees when entering public spaces or when meeting with colleagues.
+The use of cloth face coverings is required for all employees when entering public spaces or when meeting with colleagues.
 (Do not use N-95 masks for this purpose, as they should be reserved for health care professionals.)
 The care and cleanliness of personal face coverings is the responsibility of each employee.

 5. Cleaning and Disinfection

 Custodial staff clean and disinfect campus restrooms at least one time per workday.
 This process includes but is not limited to removing trash and debris, restocking supplies, and disinfecting surfaces and fixtures.

 The responsibility for cleaning individual workstations lies with each individual employee.